kletze/OBD_MAP_Sensor_qt/README.md

 # MAP Sensor Graph

-This is a GUI based on QCustomPlot to plot the pressure measurements of the intake manifold pressure (MAP) sensor of a diesel engine.
+This is a GUI based on QCustomPlot to plot the pressure measurements of the intake manifold pressure (MAP) sensor of a diesel engine in real time.
 In order to read the data, an OBD-Connector with an ELM327 (based on a PIC18 Microcontroller) has to be used.

 ## Helpful Links